qdm12/gluetun/README.md

 ## Testing

 You can simply use the Docker healthcheck.
-The container will mark itself as **unhealthy** if the public IP address is the same as your initial public IP address.
+The container will mark itself as **unhealthy** if the public IP address is not part of the PIA IPs.
 Otherwise you can follow these instructions:

 1. Check your host IP address with: